cyb3rmaniak/ATF-AutoSplitter/README.md

 - Adding detailed information to a video capture of a run ***after the fact***.
 Even one captured on a MetaBook Oculus Quest.
 - Verifying a run's validity **to some degree** by replaying the log file and comparing to the video captured.

->***TL;DR:*** The auto splitter reads one line at a time from the log, and if it recognizes the message in that line - it will trigger actions in Live Split.
-An attempt starts when the timer is first started, and ends when it is reset.
-We use Game Time, that unlike Real Time, can be paused on demand (such as when loading scenes), and not count towards the attempt.

 # DISCLAIMER:
 I'm working on this mainly because it's fun.
 Because I want to use this tool, even when not speed-running.
 Hopefully others will agree.